Russia's war on Ukraine latest: Kyiv says it repels attacks in east | Law-Order

 Two Russians die under mysterious circumstances in Odisha's Rayagada

-Odisha: Russian tourist dies falling from third floor of hotel after friend's death
+WRAPUP 1-Russian missiles rain down on Ukraine towns as Putin says he is open to talks

+WRAPUP 2-Russian missiles rain down on Ukraine towns as Putin says he is open to talks

-WRAPUP 4-Russian missiles rain down on Ukraine towns as Putin says he is open to talks
+WRAPUP 3-Russian missiles rain down on Ukraine towns as Putin says he is open to talks